acer51-doctom/how-to-JNUSTool/assets/Section3.md

 13. Go to the JNUStool folder where you have previously put JNUSTool.jar and there should be a new folder that has appeared with the new files.

 Proceed to [the final Section, Section IV...](/assets/Section4.md)

+[^1]: Free to use.
+Check it out here: https://gitlab.winehq.org/wine/wine/-/wikis/Download
+[^2]: Free trial of 14 days.
+Costs 75$.
+Check it out here: https://www.codeweavers.com/crossover/ but I don't think you wanna pay 75$ just for a github tutorial.